snackbag/TabManager/README.md

 The mod requires [OwoLib](https://github.com/wisp-forest/owo-lib) to function, which wraps vanilla GUI widgets from Minecraft and provides additional functionality for mod developers.
 The dependency is licensed under the MIT License and therefore freely available.

+## Documentation
+If you do not know how to use this mod, there's a basic documentation over [here](./docs/documentation.md) that should cover you.